swcarpentry/make-novice/07-functions.md

 Note how `sierra.txt` is now included too.

-`patsubst` ('pattern substitution') takes a list of names and rewrites these according to a pattern.
+`patsubst` ('pattern substitution') takes a pattern, a replacement string and a list of names in that order; each name in the list that matches the pattern is replaced by the replacement string.
 Again, we can save the result in a variable.
 So, for example, we can rewrite our list of text files into a list of data files (files ending in `.dat`) and save these in a
 variable: